qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

 Let's stick with it and implement step-by-step.

-(For ones who is not interested in text - here is a `repo <https://github.com/qdrant/demo-cloud-faq/blob/tutorial/>`_ with the whole tutorial code.)
+(For ones who is not interested in the text - here is a `repo <https://github.com/qdrant/demo-cloud-faq/tree/tutorial/faq>`_ with the whole tutorial code.)

 Download & prepare dataset
 ==========================